dangershony/StratisBitcoinFullNode/src/Stratis.Bitcoin.Features.Airdrop/readme.md

 )
 ```

-Copy entreis to the distribution table, this will conaint all the addresses to airdrop on
+Copy entries to the distribution table, this will contain all the addresses to airdrop on
 ```
 INSERT INTO DistributeOutputs (Address, Script, ScriptType, Height, Value) SELECT Address, Script, ScriptType, 0, Sum(Value) as Value